• Skip to primary navigation

 Learn more about cooking with kids.

-If you like this easy mashed potatoes recipe, try the knish, mashed potatoes with fennel and garlic, mixed-up potato gratin, picadillo, aloo chaat, and ratatouille.
+If you like this easy mashed potatoes recipe, try the knish, mashed potatoes with fennel and garlic, mixed-up potato gratin, picadillo, aloo chaat, German potato salad, ratatouille, and healthy pancakes.

 Jump to: